xamarin/WebSharp/docs/tutorials/geolocation/README.md

 ### Button click event listener

-When the `findMe` button is clicked is where the geolocation api will be called.
+When the `findMe` button is clicked is where the geolocation API will be called.
 To do this we will need to listen to the button's `click` event.

 ```cs